zmarcantel/clikit/README.md

 When you add files, you need to reinitialize.
 It is a good idea to add it to a Bazel event listener or as part of your build.

+__NOTE:__ gtest (and other external deps) includes will not work until bazel has fetched the sources.

 gtest
 -----